pavel-zhur/Economy/docs/prd.md

 - **Data Types**: Support for text messages, voice messages, and images (receipts/bills)
 - **Silent Observer**: Bot doesn't interact with the user, only collects data
 - **Storage**: Secure storage of all raw messages for later processing
+- **Structured Communication**: Support for forums or threads to organize different types of communication (e.g., separating schema definitions from regular entries)

 ### 4.2 AI Processing Engine
 - **Natural Language Processing**: Interpret activities from casual language